 - Some people find that salt baths are soothing whilst treatment takes effect.

 The treatment depends on the cause of the balanitis.
-The following are often given:
+The doctor will often prescribe:

 - An anti-yeast cream or a course of anti-yeast tablets is a common treatment if the balanitis is caused by candida.

 - Antibiotics will clear infection caused by germs (bacteria), including certain STIs.